SarahBauduin/appendix_lynxIBM/README.md

 The folder **calibration** contains all the files used to calibrate the model and explore its sensitivity.
 In this folder there are:
 - a **calibration_phase1** folder in which there are 50 folders named **cal01**, **cal02**, **cal03**, ... up until **cal50**.
 In each of these folders, there are 15 files, each one being a simulation output replicate using the parameters of the calibration.
 For example, the 15 files in the **cal01** folder have been run with the same calibration as defined for **cal01** from the first phase of calibration.
 - a **calibration_phase2** folder in which there are 50 folders named **cal01**, **cal02**, **cal03**, ... up until **cal50**.
 In each of these folders, there are 15 files, each one being a simulation output replicate using the parameters of the calibration.
 For example, the 15 files in the **cal01** folder have been run with the same calibration as defined for **cal01** from the second phase of calibration.
-- **calibrIBM_phase1.RData** is dataframe which combines the mean value and 95% interval of the key simulation outputs to match from **valuesToCalibrate.txt** and the corresponded values computed from the 15 files of each calibration from the **calibration_phase1** folder.
+- **calibrIBM_phase1.RData** is dataframe which combines the mean value and 95% interval of the patterns to match from **valuesToCalibrate.txt** and the corresponded values computed from the 15 files of each calibration from the **calibration_phase1** folder.
-- **calibrIBM_phase2.RData** is dataframe which combine the mean value and 95% interval of the key simulation outputs to match from **valuesToCalibrate.txt** and the corresponded values computed from the 15 files of each calibration from the **calibration_phase2** folder.
+- **calibrIBM_phase2.RData** is dataframe which combines the mean value and 95% interval of the patterns to match from **valuesToCalibrate.txt** and the corresponded values computed from the 15 files of each calibration from the **calibration_phase2** folder.
 - **chooseParam.R** is the code to sample different sets of parameter for each calibration phase.
-- **exploreSensitivity.R** is the code which explores the simulation outputs from **calibration_phase2** and explores the variability among all calibration by comparing key model outputs from the best calibration selected and the 49 others.
+- **exploreSensitivity.R** is the code which explores the simulation outputs from **calibration_phase2** and explores the variability among all calibration by comparing pattern values from the best calibration selected and the 49 others.
-- **findBestCal.R** is the code to analyze each simulation output from each calibration for phase 1 and 2 and to compute the mean value and 95% confidence intervals of the key outputs from **valuesToCalibrate.txt** (producing **calibrIBM_phase1.RData** and **calibrIBM_phase2.RData**) and identify the calibration(s) which best reproduced (i.e., match the closest) these values.
+- **findBestCal.R** is the code to analyze each simulation output from each calibration for phase 1 and 2 and to compute the mean value and 95% confidence intervals of the patterns from **valuesToCalibrate.txt** (producing **calibrIBM_phase1.RData** and **calibrIBM_phase2.RData**) and identify the calibration(s) which best reproduced (i.e., match the closest) these pattern values.
-- **valuesToCalibrate.txt** is a text document which lists the mean value and 95% interval of key simulation outputs to match to calibrate the model parameters.
+- **valuesToCalibrate.txt** is a text document which lists the mean value and 95% interval of the patterns to match to calibrate the model parameters.

 The folder **inputs** contains all the input files to run the lynx spatially explicit individual-based model (SE-IBM).
 In this folder there are: